bdickason/sunflower/README.md

 ## Costs

-Initially, we will pay backbone providers for bandwidth to immediately connected nodes.
-At first, these edge nodes will most likely have to be installed by us, but we hope that evnetually backbone providers or users will purchase and install them to boost the strength of their network.
+Initially, users will pay backbone providers for bandwidth to immediately connected nodes.
+At first, these 'last-mile' nodes will most likely have to be installed and maintained by us, but we hope that eventually backbone providers or users will purchase and install them to boost the strength of their network.

 ## Security